hphelion/documentation/cli.unix.2.reference.md

 ###Description
 View the access control list (ACL) for a container or object.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Display the ACL for the object 'my_file.txt':